Dish structure: Description

 The subhorizontal dish structure consists of two parts, the dish itself and the [sediment] contained within the dish plus the region stretching up to the bounding surface of the overlying dish(or dishes) above.
-The bounding surface of the dish can take on variable shapes, from substantially flat to bowl-like and to strongly concave up.
-The bounding surfaces are thin, (and usually) dark(er) laminae; they are richer in clay, silt or organic material than the surrounding sediment.
+The bounding surface of the dish can take on variable shapes, from substantially flat, to bowl-like, to strongly concave up.
+The bounding surfaces are often thin and darker laminae that are richer in clay, silt or organic material than the surrounding sediment.
 The individual dishes are arranged en echelon.
 Their width can vary from 2 centimeters to over 50 centimeters, the vertical spacing ranges usually from less than 1 centimeter to about 8 centimeters.
 Their plan shape grades from circular/polygonal to oval/elliptical.
 Their bases are sharp, but the tops are gradational.

 Commonly the dishes are separated by vertical streaks of massive sand called 'pillars'.
 These pillars can be small-scale structures (Type A pillars) or large and throughgoing high-discharge structures (Type B pillars).

 Within an individual bed an increase in concavity combined with a simultaneous decrease in width of the dishes can often be observed towards the top.